documentationfor yFiles for HTML 3.0.0.1

 Installing from a Local git Server

-If you have a private/local git server, you can create a new repository there, then push the yFiles npm package there.
-Afterwards, you can install the yFiles dependency via a git link:
+If you have a private or local git server, you can create a new repository there and then push the yFiles npm package to it.

-Note that you have to push the actual npm package to the repository, i.e. the extracted <yFiles package path>/lib-dev/es-modules folder, so that the package.json file resides top-level in the repository.
+Note that you must push the actual npm package to the repository.
+This means pushing the extracted <yFiles package path>/lib/yfiles-30.0.0+dev.tgz archive, so that the library’s package.json file resides at the top level in the repository.

 The Version Number of the yFiles npm Package

-To distinguish an evaluation from a non-evaluation package of yFiles for HTML, the npm version number of the former has the postfix +eval, for example 25.0.2+eval.
-Additionally, the "Development Mode" library has the postfix +dev, for example 25.0.2+dev, or 25.0.2+eval-dev.
+To differentiate an evaluation package from a non-evaluation package of yFiles for HTML, the npm version number of the evaluation package includes the +eval postfix.
+For example, 30.0.1+eval.
+Additionally, the "Development Mode" library has the postfix +dev, for example, 30.0.1+dev, or 30.0.1+eval-dev.